Sara Cockerill became one of the judges of the Commercial Court in 2017. She was the Judge in Charge of the Commercial Court until 31 July 2022.

-She was appointed a QC in 2011.
-She was appointed as a Deputy High Court Judge in 2015, sitting in the Queen’s Bench Division (specifically in the Administrative Court and the Commercial Court).
-She became a High Court Judge in 2017, assigned to the Queen’s Bench Division.
+She was appointed a QC (now KC) in 2011.
+She was appointed as a Deputy High Court Judge in 2015, sitting in the Queen’s Bench Division (now King’s Bench Division), specifically in the Administrative Court and the Commercial Court.
+She became a High Court Judge in 2017, assigned to the Queen’s Bench Division (now King’s Bench Division).
 She become Judge in Charge of the Commercial Court in August 2020.